 - Transfer the sprouts to a bowl(s), drizzle with coconut ginger sauce and serve.

-- If you want to make more than 2 servings at once, I’d suggest roasting the halved sprouts, lightly coated in coconut oil, at 400 degrees Fahrenheit until tender and caramelized, turning occasionally.
+Preparation tips: If you want to make more than 2 servings at once, I’d suggest roasting the halved sprouts, lightly coated in coconut oil, at 400 degrees Fahrenheit on a rimmed baking sheet.
+Roast until tender and caramelized (around 20 to 25 minutes), turning halfway.
 Multiply the quantities of sauce ingredients as necessary.

-- If you want to turn this side into a full meal, serve the sprouts and sauce over a bed of long-grain rice and tofu.
+If you want to turn this side into a full meal, serve the sprouts and sauce over a bed of long-grain rice and tofu.
 Find my recommended rice cooking method here.
 For crispy baked tofu, toss drained and cubed tofu in coconut oil and tamari/soy sauce and sprinkle with arrowroot starch or corn starch (optional).
-Bake at 400 degrees Fahrenheit, tossing occasionally, until nice and crisp, about 20 to 30 minutes (for more detailed instructions, refer to The Kitchn’s method).
+Bake at 400 degrees Fahrenheit, tossing occasionally, until nice and crisp, about 20 to 30 minutes (for more detailed instructions, refer to check out my crispy baked tofu method).